redhat-appstudio/infra-deployments/README.md

 Quality dashboard is managed by `components/quality-dashboard`.

-By default the frontend is using AppStudio Staging cluster for backend.
-If you want to use backend on your cluster you need to set secrets for `rds-endpoint`, `POSTGRES_PASSWORD` and `github-token` in `quality-dashboard` namespace and also push `components/quality-dashboard/frontend/kustomization.yaml`(the route to backend is changed by script `hack/util-set-quality-dashboard-backend-route.sh` in development and preview cluster modes).
+By default the frontend is using the App Studio Staging cluster for its backend.
+If you want to use a backend on your cluster you need to set secrets for `rds-endpoint`, `POSTGRES_PASSWORD` and `github-token` in the `quality-dashboard` namespace and also push `components/quality-dashboard/frontend/kustomization.yaml`.
+(The route to the backend is changed by the script `hack/util-set-quality-dashboard-backend-route.sh` in development and preview cluster modes.)

-More information about quality-dashboard you can found in repo: `https://github.com/redhat-appstudio/quality-dashboard`.
+More information about quality-dashboard can be found in repo: `https://github.com/redhat-appstudio/quality-dashboard`.

 ## Setting up observability stack